Car Buying Strategies

 Standard on all 2017 Mitsubishi Mirage trims is the Hill Start Assist feature, which allows you to better manage steep inclines.
 Smaller cars with less acceleration power tend to struggle to get uphill easily, especially after having to stop on an incline.
 Hill Start Assist keeps your vehicle from rolling backward after coming to a stop on a hill, ensuring that you won't hit the vehicle behind you.

-Reasons Not to Buy a 2017 Mitsubishi Mirage – The Cons
+Reasons You May Not Like the 2017 Mitsubishi Mirage – The Cons

 1. Sluggish Acceleration